 $110.00

-Cooling eye gel with rollerball applicator that firms, de-puffs, and hydrates instantly.
+Cooling eye gel with a stainless steel rollerball applicator that firms, de-puffs, and hydrates instantly.

 InterFuse Treatment Cream EYE